Konstantinos Tsioulkas

-Konstantinos I. Tsioulkas (Greek: Κωνσταντίνος Ι. Τσιούλκας; 1845 - 1915) was a Greek educator and writer from Western Macedonia.
+Konstantinos I. Tsioulkas (Greek: Κωνσταντίνος Ι. Τσιούλκας; c.
+1845 - 1915) was a Greek educator and writer from Western Macedonia.

 Biography

-Tsioulkas was born in 1845 in Korisos, Kastoria into a family of farmers.
+Tsioulkas was born in about 1845 in Korisos, Kastoria into a family of farmers.
 Most of the inhabitants of the village spoke Slavic as a first language, but Tsioulkas spoke Greek as his first language.
 After his graduation from the main school of his village he continued his studies with a scholarship in the Educational Association of Kastoria in the Gymnasium of Kasoria and then he taught in the "Greek school" of his birthplace.
 He opposed the attempts of the Exarchists to hold the Divine Liturgy in Bulgarian and in 1871 he succeeded together with others to drive Konstantinos Darzilovites, who, according to Tsioulkas, was the first to teach the Slavic speakers that they were Bulgarians, off Gorenchi, just before a Bulgarian school was founded.
 In 1875 he was sent with a scholarship from Bellios a bequest in Athens, where he studied in the Philosophic School of the National University.
 In 1879 he went to Monastiri (Bitola), where he became the first gymnasiarch of the Greek gymnasium for a decade, until 1889, when he was fired because of the events relating to Pichion.